SASA: a SimulAtor of Self-stabilizing Algorithms

 : Dijkstra token ringtest/unison/

-: Synchronous unisontest/async-unison/
+: Synchronous unisontest/coloring/

 : a graph coloring algorithmtest/alea-coloring/